razum2um/lurker/README.md

 - run all your specs with **the same** testing token
 - ensure the same token to be accepted on your demo application
-- insert `Lurker::Sandbox` and the recorded exmaples
+- insert `Lurker::Sandbox` and the recorded examples should be ok to sumbit again

 ## Demo application